-Process Criteria Board of Directors nce evaluation system but the n measured against the financial and the Revised Manual of Board Committees Guidelines for the Assessment of the Performance of Audit Committee of Companies listed on the Exchange.
+Process Criteria Board of Directors There is no formal performar Board performs a self-evaluation performance of the Company Corporate Governance. n measured against the financial

+Audit Committee conducts Guidelines for the Assessment Board Committees self-annual evaluation in of the Performance of Audit Board Committees compliance with SEC Circ.
+No. Committee of Companies 4 S. 2012 listed on the Exchange.
 Individual Directors No formal evaluation process in place.
-CEO/President The compensation committee conducts a performance evaluation of the CEO and of the President.
+CEO/President The compensation committee ee conducts a performance CEO/President evaluation of the CEO and of the President.